publicissapient-france/sim-service/readme.md

 }
 ```

-Factory reply Acquittement to the farm
+## Acquittement :

-Store reply Acquittement to the factory
+* Factory reply Acquittement to the farm

-* Acquittement :
+* Store reply Acquittement to the factory

 ```json
 {